smartpricing/agentnet/README.md

 ## Declarative Agent Definitions

-A key feature of SmartAgent is the ability to define agents declaratively using YAML files, separating the static definition of agents from their dynamic runtime behavior:
+A key feature of Agentnet is the ability to define agents declaratively using YAML files, separating the static definition of agents from their dynamic runtime behavior:

 ### Static Definitions (YAML)